-Yes, it is possible to have LASIK surgery after orthokeratology.
+Yes, it is possible to have LASIK surgery after orthokeratology in Singapore.
 But because Ortho-K lenses reshape your cornea, you must stop wearing the lenses for a period (usually several months) so your eyes can return to their original shape and be stabilized.
 Be sure to tell your LASIK surgeon that you have worn Ortho-K lenses, so they can advise you how long you should wait before having the surgery.

 Research into Slowing of Myopia